-After learning of the paws4vets program, employees at RBC Wealth Management-U.S. employees on the East Coast set out to enlist the company in sponsoring a dog.
-While the initial goal was to raise enough money to sponsor one dog, in the end the campaign far exceeded its goal.
-Today, Rushmore is one of four paws4vets dogs sponsored by RBC Wealth Management fundraising campaign in the Dallas area, Austin and Oklahoma City helped to sponsor two more assistance dogs, bringing the firm’s overall total to nine.
+After learning of the paws4vets program, RBC Wealth Management-U.S. employees on the East Coast set out to enlist the company in sponsoring a dog.
+While the initial goal was to raise enough money to sponsor one dog, in the end the campaign far exceeded that objective, sponsoring a total of seven paws4vets dogs.
+Additionally, a separate RBC Wealth Management fundraising campaign in the Dallas area, Austin and Oklahoma City helped to sponsor two more assistance dogs, bringing the firm’s overall total to nine.

 According to the U.S. Department of Veterans Affairs, 20 veterans die from suicide every day.
 Additionally, between 11 and 20 percent of veterans who served in Operations Iraqi Freedom and Enduring Freedom in the last 13 years have suffered from some form of PTSD or other trauma.

-The RBC Wealth Management campaign, called “Help Our Heroes,” aimed to help veterans suffering from trauma, and to raise awareness of how widely the issue affects the veteran community.
+The RBC Wealth Management East Coast campaign, called “Help Our Heroes,” aimed to help veterans suffering from trauma, and to raise awareness of how widely the issue affects the veteran community.

-Over the course of several months, employees at the firm raised money by participating in special events, and learning more about paws4vets through informational sessions with veteran clients who have had their lives changed by an assistance dog.
+Over the course of several months, employees raised money by participating in special events, and learning more about paws4vets through informational sessions with veteran clients who have had their lives changed by an assistance dog.

 One employee did more than just his part to help.
-Rockville, Maryland financial advisor Bob Linn, who served in the U.S. Army Reserve from 1966 to 1971, participated in one of the campaign’s informational sessions, and was stunned to learn just how strongly an assistance dog can impact the life of a veteran.
-Bob donated $36,000 of his own money to the campaign, enough to sponsor a yellow lab named Ranger and his veteran partner, and to provide a client scholarship for the veteran’s pay-it-forward campaign
+Bob Linn, a retired financial advisor in Rockville, Maryland who served in the U.S. Army Reserve from 1966 to 1971, participated in one of the campaign’s informational sessions, and was stunned to learn just how strongly an assistance dog can impact the life of a veteran.
+Linn donated enough of his own money to the campaign to sponsor three additional assistance dogs, and, also covered the cost of one dog's food for a year.

-“It’s unbelievable what veterans have given up for us,” Linn said.
+“It’s unbelievable what veterans have given up for us,” Linn says.
 “I want to do whatever I can for them.”

 © 2014 Joan Brady